|ISLANDS A-Z||CRETE||CYCLADES||DODECANESE||EASTERN AEGEAN|

 Above Dexa beach is the Cave of the Nymphs where it is said that Odysseus hid his booty, including gold, copper and textiles.
 The last time I visited the cave it was closed to the public.
 However, there was an elderly gentleman who for some Euro lent a flashlight and showed where the cave was.
 I did not enter the cave, but so did my dear wife Camilla.
 She does not do it again.
 The cave was dangerous.

 Almost all tourists stay in Vathy.
 The range is quite small, and it is not easy to find room on location.
-Many hotels and pensions are pre-booked by charter companies, and the few family pensions is poorly signposted.
-Next time I travel to Ithaca I will make a reservation ahead.
-Something I recommend everyone to do.
+Many hotels and guesthouses are booked by charter companies, and the few family pensions that exist are poorly signposted, so it is best to book in advance.